pauldebryas/SND_trackers_My_data/README.md

 # EM shower reconstruction with the SciFi at SND@LHC
-ML code for energy reconstruction of SND@LHC
+ML code for energy reconstruction of neutrino of the SND@LHC geometry

 ## Instructions by Paul

 [in progress]

-The files needed to do the energy reconstruction are:
+### To do:

--ship_tt.yml : Before anything, you need to create the needed environement with the folowing comand "conda env create -f ship_tt.yml" (to do once).
+0) ship_tt.yml : Before anything, you need to create the needed environement with the folowing comand "conda env create -f ship_tt.yml" (to do once).
 Then, each time you log in, you need to activate the environment with the command "conda activate ship_tt".

--parameters.json: File in which the geometry of the SND is encoded.
-Numbers following "4X0" idicate the position of the TT planes used in the simulation.
-Initially, you need to put "Y_HALF_SIZE":21.5 and "X_HALF_SIZE":26.0.
-The other geometry configuration (9X0, 5X0, ...) were used for previous analysis and will not be used here.
+1) parameters/parameters.py: In this file, you should write the geometry parameters of your SND@LHC detector.
+Then run "python parameters.py" to create the parameters.json file inside the parameters/ folder, needed for the code.

+2) Preprocessing_script.py: This file is use to transform the raw data file (root file) to processed data (pickle file), in which only the needed informations are stored.
+It is reading and analysing data by chunk instead of all at the same time because of memory leak problem.
+Which mean from a single root file, corresponding pickle files will be stored in n different folders (from 0 to n), and in each of these folders, we will find 2 pickles files: tt_cleared.pkl: Information of the tracker (position of the hits in the scifi planes, ...) y_cleared.pkl:  Information on the event (energy of the neutrino, Elastic or inelastic event, ...)

+First, you need to run "python Preprocessing_script.py Root2Pickle".
+Then, if you want to display an event, run "python Preprocessing_script.py Event_display" to show what an event looks like (it also display the images dimension: the input of our CNN).

+3) Paul_run_script.py: Main script, where the ML magic happens.
+It train the CNN define in class "SNDNet" (net.py), and it save the network and the prediction every 10 epoch.
+You can run it with "python Paul_run_script.py".

+In the other files, only functions are written:

--utils.py: useful function, mainly to preprocess the raw MC data
+-utils.py: useful function, mainly for the preprocessing part.

 -net.py: Class and function for the CNN.
 Class SNDNet describe the geometry of the network, you can play with it.

 -coord_conv.py: useful functions for the implementation of the CoordConvmethod describe in the folowing paper: https://arxiv.org/pdf/1807.03247.pdf

--Preprocessing_script.py
--Paul_run_script.py

-The other files (.swp, Debug.py, parameters.py) aren't necesarry.
+### usual mistakes and how to handle them

 ## Useful links
  - FairShip: https://github.com/ShipSoft/FairShip